On this page:

 - All furniture must be present, assembled, and available for use.

 At the end of the spring semester, all students are required to vacate their residence hall rooms and remove all belongings within 24-hours following the completion of their last exam or by the designated closing time (whichever comes first).
-Students who do not depart the residence halls by closing time and do not have approved extensions are subject to fines for late departure, up to $50 for each hour they are late in departing.
-Students who wish to request an extension for a late departure must do by submitting an online request through CNAV/My Housing/Application at least five days prior to the halls closing.
-Residential & First-Year Programs staff will review all requests and determine whether students will be granted permission for a late departure.
-If approved, students may be subject to a late departure fee.
+Students who do not depart the residence halls by closing time and do not have approved late departure are subject to late departure fees.
+Students who wish to request an exception for late departure must do so by submitting an online request through CNAV/My Housing/Application at least five days prior to the halls closing.
+Residential Education staff will review all requests and determine whether students will be granted permission for a late departure.

 Before departing campus for the summer, students must clean their entire room and/or apartment and remove all non-college furniture and trash.
 All furniture that was dismantled must be reassembled.

-At the end of the academic year, students should check out and return keys to the Office of Residential & First-Year Programs.
-In the event that students are departing campus outside of published office hours, students should return their key(s) to a key box located at the Department of Public Safety.
+At the end of the academic year, students should return keys to the Office of Residential Education.
+In the event that students are departing campus outside of published office hours, students should return their key(s) to a key box located at Campus Safety.
 It is the student's responsibility to return their room key by the published deadline to avoid an unreturned key charge.

-Students may be charged for keys that are returned with paint or nail polish on them.
-Unreturned key charges are billed automatically to student accounts and will not be credited for any keys mailed back to campus after the halls close.
+Unreturned key charges are billed automatically to student accounts and may not be credited for any keys mailed back to campus after the halls close.
+See “Lost (and Unreturned) Keys” for additional information regarding lost keys billing.

 Gettysburg College establishes dates and times for the opening and closing of the residential facilities at the beginning and end of the academic year and for Winter Break.
-This information can be found on the calendar on the Residential & First-Year Program’s website.
+This information can be found on the calendar on the Residential Education website.

 Students should make travel plans accordingly and well in advance.
 If a student has extenuating circumstances that does not permit them to arrive on campus accordingly, there is an approval process to request housing outside of when the halls are open for the academic year.
 Office staff review requests and determine whether an exception can be accommodated.